-- Assistant Professor, Department of Global Health, Academic Medical Center
+- Assistant Professor, Department of Global Health, Amsterdam UMC

 Sabine Hermans, MD MSc PhD, is an Assistant Professor at AIGHD and the Department of Global Health, University of Amsterdam.
 She also works as a clinician at the Department of Tropical Medicine at the AMC.